• Destinations

 Norwegian Luna builds on the success of Norwegian Prima and Norwegian Viva, rather than replacing them.
 The overall design will feel familiar if you have sailed on these ships before, but with refinements that improve space, flow and comfort.

 Instead of major changes, the focus is on making the experience feel easier and more relaxed across the ship.
-If you are deciding between ships, it is worth reading our full Norwegian Prima vs Norwegian Viva comparison to understand the differences in more detail.
+If you are deciding between Luna and its closest sister ship, our Norwegian Luna vs Norwegian Aqua comparison walks through the head-to-head in detail.

 First impressions of Norwegian Luna: space changes everything